-- 1. Coloradans, providers, payers, community partners, and state, local, and Tribal agencies share data and have equitable access to needed health and social information, while respecting data sovereignty. - 2.
+- 1. Coloradans, providers, payers, community partners, and state, local, and Tribal agencies share data and have access to needed health and community information parity, while respecting data sovereignty. - 2.
 Coloradans access high-quality in-person, virtual, and remote health services that are coordinated through information and technology systems. - 3.
-Colorado improves health equity through the inclusive and innovative use of trusted health IT and digital health solutions.
+Colorado improves health parity through the inclusive and innovative use of trusted health IT and digital health solutions.